cambridge-cares/TheWorldAvatar/Agents/CEAAgent/README.md

     repo_password.txt
 ```
 ### 2.2.
 Stack Set Up
 The agent is designed to run in the stack.
-To start the stack, spin up the [Stack Manager](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-manager).
+To start the stack, spin up [stack-manager].

 ### 2.3.
 Blazegraph Set Up
 The agent is designed to use the stack Blazegraph.
-Please ensure that the Blazegraph namespace corresponding to ```cea.label``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```, is set up in the stack Blazegraph.
+Please ensure that the Blazegraph namespace corresponding to ```cea.label``` in [CEAAgentConfig.properties], is set up in the stack Blazegraph.

 ### 2.4.
 Access Agent Set Up
 The agent is designed to use the [Access Agent](../AccessAgent).
 Spin the access agent up as part of the same stack as spun up by the Stack Manager.
-Please ensure that the routing information for the Blazegraph namespace corresponding to ```cea.label``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` is uploaded, see the [Access Agent README](../AccessAgent) for instruction on uploading routing information.
+Please ensure that the routing information for the Blazegraph namespace corresponding to ```cea.label``` in [CEAAgentConfig.properties] is uploaded, see the [Access Agent README](../AccessAgent) for instruction on uploading routing information.

 ### 2.5.
 PostGIS Set Up
 The agent is designed to use the stack PostGIS.
-The calculation results of CEA will be stored in the stack PostGIS database, which is specified as ```cea.database``` in ```./cea-agent/src/main/resources/CEAAgentConfig.properties```.
+Time series outputs on energy demands and photovoltaic potentials calculated by CEA will be stored in the stack PostGIS database, which is specified as ```cea.database``` in [CEAAgentConfig.properties].
 Please ensure the database specified by ```cea.database``` is set up in the stack PostGIS.

 ### 2.6.
-TargetresourceID for Building Geometry Query
+Ontop Endpoint for Building Geometry and Usage Query
-For building geometry queries, the CEA agent defaults to TheWorldAvatar Blazegprah.
-The targetResourceIDs in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` provides mappings to namespaces in TheWorldAvatar Blazegraph (http://www.theworldavatar.com:83/citieskg/).
-The targetResourceID are passed to the access agent in order to query from TheWorldAvatar Blazegraph.
-Check that a targetResourceID to pass to the access agent exists for the namespace being used for SPARQL queries.
-Currently included are:
-- ```citieskg-berlin```
-- ```singaporeEPSG24500```
-- ```citieskg-singaporeEPSG4326```
-- ```citieskg-kingslynnEPSG3857```
-- ```citieskg-kingslynnEPSG27700```
-- ```citieskg-pirmasensEPSG32633```

-If not included, you will need to add the targetResourceID in ```./cea-agent/src/main/resources/CEAAgentConfig.properties``` and add the corresponding mapping from cityObject IRI to targetResourceID in accessAgentRoutes in the ```readConfig``` method of ```./cea-agent/src/main/java/uk/ac/cam/cares/jps/agent/cea/CEAAgent.java```.
+For building geometry and usage queries, the CEA agent defaults to the Ontop endpoint within the same stack.
+Please make sure the building geometry data and its corresponding OBDA are uploaded to the same stack as this agent via [stack-data-uploader].
+Please make sure that the [OSMAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OSMAgent) is spun up in the same stack and run, to get the building usage information of which this agent will query for.

 ### 2.7.
 Agent for Historical Weather Data
-The CEA agent will attempt to send request to [OpenMeteoAgent](../OpenMeteoAgent) for instantiation of historical weather data, which the CEA agent will attempt to query for to use as input to CEA.
+The CEA agent will attempt to send request to [OpenMeteoAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/OpenMeteoAgent) for instantiation of historical weather data, which the CEA agent will attempt to query for to use as input to CEA.
 Please ensure that the OpenMeteoAgent is spun up in the same stack as this agent, by following the [OpenMeteoAgent README](../OpenMeteoAgent/README.md).
+Please ensure that the label corresponding to the Blazegraph namespace where the OpenMeteoAgent instantiates weather triples is provided as `weather.label` in [CEAgentConfig.Properties].

 ### 2.8.
 Build and Run
 In the same directory as this README, first build the Docker image by running